jncraton/box-line-text/readme.md

 <summary>Advanced Usage</summary>

 - Press Ctrl-z to undo creating elements
-- Ctrl+Click and drag on an element to move it
+- Press Ctrl and drag an element to move it
-- Ctrl+Click and drag on the background to move all elements
+- Press Ctrl and drag the background to move all elements
 - Immediately after creating an element, use the arrow keys to cycle through a few basic styles:
     - Boxes - Background colors
     - Lines - Arrows